th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 #### Link for infra-schema in GitLab

-In your copy of the `service.values.yaml` [GitHub file](https://github.com/th2-net/th2-infra/blob/release-v1.5.x/example-values/service.values.yaml), set next values `infraMgr.git.repository` value to the SSH link of your `th2-infra-schema` repository.
+In your copy of the `service.values.yaml` [GitHub file](https://github.com/th2-net/th2-infra/blob/release-v1.5.x/example-values/service.values.yaml), set the `infraMgr.git.repository` value to the SSH link of your `th2-infra-schema` repository.

 <notice note>